-Recombinant human bone morphogenetic protein (rhBMP) are key factors necessary for bone healing, regeneration and function used as a replacement for or adjunct to autologous bone grafts (autografts). rhBMP is most commonly used in spinal fusion surgery for degenerative disc disease to promote bone growth that results in fusion, as well as in treatment of bone fractures.
-Recombinant DNA techniques have been used to produce BMP2 and BMP7 as alternatives to bone grafts to improve healing of bony defects and fractures when autograft bone harvest is not possible or contraindicated. rhBMPs that have received FDA approval include:
+Recombinant human bone morphogenetic protein (rhBMP) is a key factor in bone healing, regeneration, and function that is used as a replacement for or adjunct to autologous bone grafts (autografts). rhBMP is most commonly used in spinal fusion surgery for degenerative disc disease to promote bone growth that results in fusion, as well as in the treatment of bone fractures.
+Recombinant DNA techniques have been used to produce BMP2 and BMP7 as alternatives to bone grafts to improve healing of bony defects and fractures when autograft bone harvest is not possible or is contraindicated.